Reversing the Brain Drain

 Time for Homecomings

 Thirty years ago, Taiwan sent a team overseas to study semiconductors and recruited Morris Chang back to the country.
 Can history repeat itself?
-Taiwan is hoping it can to reverse its brain drain, but the government and private sector need to step up.
+Taiwan is hoping it can reverse its brain drain, but the government and private sector need to step up.

 Time for HomecomingsBy Yi-shan Chen